-A facility legally operating as a hospital in the state in which it operates and that meets the following requirements:

-- It has facilities for the inpatient diagnosis, treatment and acute care of injured and ill persons by or under the supervision of a staff of physicians - It continuously provides 24-hour nursing services by or under the supervision of registered nurses

-A "hospital" will never be an institution that's run mainly:
+A healthcare facility that meets all of these criteria:

-- · As a rest, nursing or convalescent home; residential treatment center; or health resort - To provide hospice care for terminally ill patients - For the care of the elderly - · For the treatment of substance abuse or tuberculosis
+- It operates legally as a hospital in the state where it is located. - It has facilities for the diagnosis, treatment and acute care of injured and ill persons as inpatients. - It has a staff of providers that provides or supervises the care. - It has 24-hour nursing services provided by or supervised by registered nurses. - A facility is not considered a hospital if it operates mainly for any of the purposes below: - As a rest home, nursing home, or convalescent home - · A residential treatment center or health resort - To provide hospice care for terminally ill patients - To care of the elderly - To treat substance abuse or tuberculosis